Action of 2 March 1808: Aftermath

 The Danish captain was the colourful and erratic adventurer Jørgen Jørgensen, who in 1801 had been a member of the crew, and perhaps second in command, of Lady Nelson.
 On Lady Nelson, he participated in at least one voyage of exploration along the coast of Australia.
-In his autobiography, he states that his father joined seven other merchants from Copenhagen jointly to purchase the Admiral Yawl and present it to the Danish Crown.
-The Government commissioned, manned, and armed Admiral Yawl.
+In his autobiography, he states that his father joined seven other merchants from Copenhagen jointly to purchase Admiral Juel and present it to the Danish Crown.
+The Government commissioned, manned, and armed Admiral Juel.
 Jorgenson reported that by cutting through the ice a month before it was expected that any vessel could get out, he was able to come unawares among the British traders and capture eight or nine merchant vessels before Sappho put an end to his cruise.